brglng/libtoml/README.md

 # Installation
 Just put `toml.h` and `toml.c` into your project.

-To compiler this library, compiler with C99 support is required.
+To compile this library, compiler with C99 support is required.

 # TODO